MBIA solvency analysis was flawed, banks argue

-NEW YORK, May 17 (Reuters) - New York’s insurance department relied on a flawed analysis of the solvency of MBIA Inc when it approved the bond insurer’s 2009 restructuring, a lawyer for banks challenging the restructuring told a judge on Thursday.
+NEW YORK (Reuters) - New York’s insurance department relied on a flawed analysis of the solvency of MBIA Inc (MBI.N) when it approved the bond insurer’s 2009 restructuring, a lawyer for banks challenging the restructuring told a judge on Thursday.

-Michael Steinberg, a lawyer for Bank of America Corp and Societe Generale, made the argument on the second day of the banks’ opening statements in their case seeking to overturn the restructuring.
+Michael Steinberg, a lawyer for Bank of America Corp (BAC.N) and Societe Generale (SOGN.PA), made the argument on the second day of the banks’ opening statements in their case seeking to overturn the restructuring.

 MBIA, once the largest bond insurer in the United States, split off its troubled structured finance business from its traditional municipal bond insurance business in the midst of the financial crisis.